Issues connecting to Slack

 Proxies and firewalls can sometimes interfere with your connection to Slack.
 If you need help configuring your firewall or proxy, contact your network administrator or an IT professional.

 Slack uses WebSockets, a persistent connection between your browser or app and our messaging server, over port 443.
-Your firewall, as well as any proxies, must be configured to keep these connections open.
-If you’re running into connectivity issues, here are a few steps that often resolve the problem:
+Your firewall and/or proxies must be configured to keep these connections open.
+If you’re struggling to connect, here are a few steps that can resolve the problem:

 - Check if your proxy is running SSL decryption.
 If it is, the proxy must either support WebSockets, or you’ll need to exempt *.slack-msgs.com from SSL decryption.

-- If you’re running Slack on a Mac, head to your computer’s System Preferences, then Network, Advanced, and under Proxies, ensure that Auto Proxy Discovery is disabled.
+- If you’re running Slack on a Mac, head to your computer’s System Preferences, then Network, Advanced, and under Proxies, check that Auto Proxy Discovery is disabled.

 If you did not configure your network security, this might sound a bit confusing: please contact your trusted IT professional for additional assistance.